-Under both options WEFs would be required to demonstrate ongoing compliance by undertaking periodic noise assessments every 5 years.
+Under both Options 1 and Option 2, WEFs would be required to demonstrate ongoing compliance by undertaking periodic noise assessments every 5 years.
 Various testing regimes were considered (see sections 3.5 and 4.3) with Regime 4 the preferred approach.

-This assessment regime would require all WEFs to test against the relevant standard, but not require new background noise measurements to be undertaken.
+This preferred assessment regime would require all WEFs to test against the relevant standard, but not require new background noise measurements to be undertaken (see above for discussion of the likelihood of and potential costs associated with subsequent background noise tests over time).
 Noise measurements would be required for turbines only and would be required to be undertaken at least once every 5 years.
-The cost to industry of this testing regime for the period 2022 to 2032 is estimated at \$4.0 million in present value terms, with a summary of these costs outlined below.
+The cost to industry of this testing regime for the period 2022 to 2032 is estimated at \$5.4 million in present value terms, with a summary of these costs outlined below.

-Table 4-5: Summarv of cos ts for further noise assessment Regime 4.\$ million present value terms Table + J. Summary 01 003 101 rururei 110136 assessment Regime \neg , φ minion present value Lei III3
+Table 4-5: Summary of costs for further noise assessment Regime 4, \$ million present value terms

 Cost Value (PV \$m)

-Professional advice \$3.4
+Professional advice \$4.9

 Forgone revenue \$-

 WEF employee time and resources \$0.5

-Total cost \$4.0
+Total cost \$5.4